 \subsection{$T_1$ Measurement Setup}

-Let us explain our method to measure the energy relaxation time of the excited states during QA by using the D-Wave machine.
-We perform the reverse quantum annealing (RQA) with a hot start where the initial state is the first excited state of the problem Hamiltonian, and we investigate the energy relaxation time of the state during RQA.
-We remark that, throughout this paper, we use the D-Wave Advantage system 6.1 for the demonstration.
-Although embedding techniques have been developed for a large number of qubits \cite{yang2016graph, okada2019improving, boothby2020next, cai2014practical, klymko2014adiabatic, boothby2016fast, zaribafiyan2017systematic}, we employ a fully connected Ising model with 4 qubits, which is the maximum system size without embedding.
-Moreover, we use several varieties of qubits in the D-Wave machine, and so we believe that our results are not limited to specific qubits but can be applied to general qubits in the D-Wave machine.
+First, we explain the method for measuring the energy relaxation rate of the excited states during QA by using a D-Wave machine.
+Our method is similar to that used in Ref. \cite{harris2008probing} where an energy relaxation rate of a single rf SQUID is measured.
+On the other hand, our method allows us to measure the energy relaxation rate of the interacting qubits.
+We perform the reverse quantum annealing (RQA) with a hot start where the initial state is the first excited state of the problem Hamiltonian, and we investigate the energy relaxation rate of the state during RQA.
+We remark that we use the D-Wave Advantage system 6.4 for our demonstration throughout this paper.
+Although embedding techniques have been developed for a large number of qubits \cite{yang2016graph, okada2019improving, boothby2020next, cai2014practical, klymko2014adiabatic, boothby2016fast, zaribafiyan2017systematic}, we employ a fully connected Ising model with four qubits, which is the maximum system size without embedding.
+Moreover, we use several varieties of qubits in the D-Wave machine.

 The Hamiltonian is given as follows: